Trust Building in a Virtual Leadership, with TUDublin's Colin Hughes

 Cathal Divilly: Yeah, and Colin, the hot topic at the moment, right?
 So… you're on trend!
 I never thought you'd be as on trend as you are at the moment.
 But look, the hot topic given the experience we've had over the last couple of years is: workplaces and how their way of working for now and the future is going to look.
 Will it be hybrid, remote, some sort of flexibility?
 So share with the listeners the research that you've done, and yeah, looking forward to hearing about that.

-Dr Colin Hugues: Yeah, so a really pivotal point, I suppose, in organisational life and in people’s working lives, I think we're seeing that huge shift at the moment, this hybrid paradox, as some people call it as we return to life post-COVID and we try and figure out what that blend will look like.
+Dr Colin Hughes: Yeah, so a really pivotal point, I suppose, in organisational life and in people’s working lives, I think we're seeing that huge shift at the moment, this hybrid paradox, as some people call it as we return to life post-COVID and we try and figure out what that blend will look like.
 And from speaking to a lot of organisations, they're trying to figure out what that blend looks like, and some people have made those decisions and a lot of people are probably waiting and giving it a little bit more time.

 I think the balance to be struck now is the expectations of individual employees versus the expectations and needs of individual employers.
 Simon Sinek, your listeners will know quite well, and he's famous for the ‘Why’ when he talks about purpose and so on.